-Dr. Melissa Stendahl, PT, DPT
+Melissa Stendahl, PT, DPT

-Melissa served for over 11 years as an officer in the United States Air Force before transitioning to civilian life with the completion of her Doctorate in Physical Therapy from Texas State University.
+Coach Melissa served for over 11 years as an officer in the United States Air Force before transitioning to civilian life with the completion of her Doctorate in Physical Therapy from Texas State University.
 She enjoys applying her unique blend of experiences in lifelong athletics and professional leadership to her physical therapy endeavors.

-Melissa's mission is to empower clients to have autonomy in their health by understanding total wellness concepts and self care; and to help make pelvic health education and care accessible to all.
+Coach Melissa's personal mission is to empower clients to have autonomy in their health by understanding total wellness concepts and self care; and to help make pelvic health education and care accessible to all.
 Melissa uses a highly collaborative model of care to identify strategies for clients to continue their activities, rather than just saying "no".